Contributors from members of the Copper team

 Free gifts for salespeople

 Gift-giving doesn’t have to be expensive.
-Although these “gifts” might not seem like much at a glance, you might be surprised at how much they mean to your sales team.
-Any form of workplace recognition is a net positive for a business, including the following freebies.
+You might be surprised at how much a small gesture means to your sales team.
+Any form of workplace recognition is a net positive for organizations, including the following freebies.

-Piggybacking on the last gift, a change in environment is good for your sales team.
-The opportunity to get out of the office can help your team members recharge and reset without having to sacrifice productivity.
+A change in environment is good for your sales team.
+The opportunity to get out of their home or corporate office can help your team members recharge and reset without having to sacrifice productivity.

-For example, you could spend a Friday as a team working at a coworking space or coffee shop as a change of pace.
+For example, you could send team members to a co-working space or coffee shop on a Friday as a change of pace (this works for remote employees too).
 It could even become a regular ritual for your salespeople to look forward to.

-Remember: a little bit of recognition can go a long way.
-Although there's some debate over whether traditional “employee of the month” style programs still work, social shout-outs are a playful gift to your sales team that won’t stir up any needless sense of competition.
+A little bit of recognition can go a long way.
+Maybe the traditional “employee of the month” style programs aren't as effective these days, but social shoutouts can be an appreciated gift to your sales team that won’t stir up any needless sense of competition.

 23. A simple “thank you” card

-Again, any form of recognition is a plus.
 Even if your sales team knows that they’re meeting quotas, don’t neglect the importance of telling them outright that they’re doing a good job.
-Make a point to personalize your cards to let your workers know that you know their specific strengths and what they bring to your company, which is exactly what the Grass Roots Group did in the cards below.
+Make a point to personalize your cards to let your workers know that you know their specific strengths and what they bring to your company, which is exactly what Blackhawk Network did in the cards below.

 What gifts are you giving your sales team?